DiazIgnacio/tasks-list-manager/README.md

 ## Instructions

 In case, after developing this, any extra steps (other than `git clone <repo> && cd <folder> && npm install && npm run start` is necessary, please list those steps here).

+Since I created the client and server folders, I had to install the dependencies in both folders.
+I also had to install concurrently in the root folder to run both servers at the same time.